ollana/messaging-system/README.md

 Most frequent service call:
 - check messages for a user
   - get user - 1 get call by HashKey
-  - get messages - 1 get call by HashKey+SortKey
+  - get messages - 1 get call by HashKey+SortKey + x get calls by HashKey+SortKey for group messages depending on the number of groups the user is part of

 Frequent service calls:
   - send a message to a user